 Multiple Offers On A House – Winning The Bidding War

 The summer home selling season is here and the real estate market in the Upstate is not showing any signs of slowing down.
-As home buyers you must be prepared to win the bidding war when you run into multiple offers on a house.
+As home buyers, you must be prepared to win the bidding war when you run into multiple offers on a house, especially is the faster moving price points.

 The first step is understanding what today’s sellers are looking for in a winning offer.
 Let’s face it, a lot of it has to do with the finances surrounding the offer, so it’s important that even before you even begin your home search that you speak with a mortgage professional and begin the process of applying for a mortgage.
 When I am representing a seller in multiple offers, the buyer must present documentation from a reputable lender of the buyers credit worthiness.
 I am looking for pre-qualification over pre-approval.
 Pre-qualification means the the mortgage lender has reviewed the buyers income, debt and assets and has confirmed monies available for down payment and closing costs.
 Pre-approval means the lender has simply pulled the credit report and nothing has been verified.
 In multiple offers on a house, being pre-qualified will put you in a much stronger position!